Obscuretone/obscuretone.github.io/public/posts/en/inevitability.md

 Paste in a resume.
 Paste in a job description.
 Ask the model whether the candidate is a fit.

-That can be useful, but it is not really a software system.
-It does not remember what evidence was used, distinguish missing information from a weak score, separate recruiter matching from applicant optimization, or explain how a tailored resume was grounded in actual work history.
+That can be useful, but a software system needs memory.
+It should remember what evidence was used, distinguish missing information from a weak score, separate recruiter matching from applicant optimization, and explain how a tailored resume was grounded in actual work history.

 EMH is my attempt to treat that problem as a platform problem instead.